-The Data Protection Act 1998 and the General Data Protection Regulation set out what information can be held by organisations about individuals, and how this information is used.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR) which sets out what information can be held by organisations about individuals, and how this information is used.

 For the purpose of the General Data Protection Regulation (GDPR), the data controller is Tuntum Housing Association.
 We are a registered society incorporated in England under the Co-operative and Community Benefit Societies Act 2014 (No. 26310R).
 Our registered address is 90 Beech Avenue, Nottingham NG7 7LW.